-ACADEMICS
+ACADEMICS AND HOMEWORK

 Classroom teachers update their classroom websites with ongoing homework, projects, upcoming tests, events, class lists, and spelling lists.
-Teachers' websites can be accessed by clicking on the link near their picture on the staff page.
+Teachers' websites can be accessed by clicking on the link near their picture on the staff page or by a link provided to you by the teacher.

 Academic honesty is important.
 When producing written work, students need to cite their sources and may not plagiarize.
+Plagiarism will result in a grade of zero.